 Delegates were welcomed by Sarah Williams, Schools Programme Manager, Royal Botanic Gardens Kew, and Roy Vickery, SLBI Chairman.
 Roy gave a brief history of the (more…)

 ‘THE BIG PICNIC; seeking, sharing and making new connections in outdoor learning’

 • FACE (Farming and Countryside Education)

 Four outdoor education networks came together to explore and share approaches to learning, make new connections and find ways of working together. bgen, FACE, FEN and LEEF hosted the day together at the South London Botanical Institute.
 The (more…)

 Tuesday 25 March 2014, University of Oxford Harcourt Arboretum

 Delegates spent a day in the beautiful surroundings of University of Oxford Harcourt Arboretum developing their knowledge of geocaching and orienteering.
 Lynn Daley, Education & Outreach Officer at Harcourt led this hands on and mainly outdoor training day.
-There were exciting and practical ideas for using orienteering and geocaching to (more…)
+There were exciting and practical ideas for using orienteering and (more…)

 The Drama of Plants: creative ways to excite people about plants

 University of Dundee Botanic Garden